 Role: Jerry McKibbon

 Really, I don’t have much to say about this film either.
 When I watched it, it didn’t really captivate me.
-Not that it was not a good movie, but it was not the best noir I ever saw either.
-Holden was good, played his role rightly, but honestly, I remember more Edmond O’Brien in this film.
+Not that it wasn’t good, but it was not the best noir I ever saw either.
+Holden was good, played his role rightly, but honestly, I remember more Edmond O’Brien’s performance.
 I have seen it since a less long time that Golden Boy, but I remember Golden Boy best as it was a movie that captivated me much more.
-Sometimes my parents don’t remember a movie just after a week, well, for me it’s rare, but it is the case for this one.
+Sometimes (euhm, often), my parents don’t remember a movie just after a week, well, for me it’s rare, but it was the case for this one.

 Film 12: Stalag 17 (Billy Wilder, 1953)